Thirty credits (points) are required for the degree, including six mandatory courses (3 points each) and 12 points of approved elective courses.

 Two Residence Units are required for the degree.

 It is theoretically possible to complete the course and point requirements as a part-time student but to accumulate less than 2 residence units.
-In this case students may be able to change residence units retroactively and pay the difference so that their total registration is for 2 residence units.
+Students need to make sure that by the time they graduate that they must have completed 2 RU’s.

 It is theoretically possible to complete the necessary 2 residence units but not complete the 10 required courses.
 In this case an “extended residence unit” must be taken until the course requirement is fulfilled thereby substantially increasing the tuition costs.